-I captured and created the “Oxidized” collection over a two-year time frame and entirely from within the boundaries of the Mojave Desert, whose 47,877 square miles of arid rain shadow occupies portions of the states of California, Nevada, Utah, and Arizona.
-Named after the Mojave tribe of Native Americans, the Mojave Desert’s characteristics are generally defined by the presence of Joshua trees, a climate of extreme variations in daily temperature, and an average annual precipitation of 2 to 6 inches.
+“Oxidized” was created during a two-year time frame and entirely from within the boundaries of the Mojave Desert, whose 47,877 square miles of arid rain shadow occupies portions of the states of California, Nevada, Utah, and Arizona.